 National Resource Center for Refugees, Immigrants, and Migrants

-NRC-RIM supports health departments and community organizations working with refugee, immigrant, and migrant (RIM) communities that have been disproportionately affected by COVID-19.
+While initially established in October 2020 as part of the nation’s COVID-19 response, NRC-RIM now supports health departments, community organizations and others working with refugee, immigrant, and migrant communities that have been disproportionately impacted by health inequities of all kinds, not just COVID-19.

 NRC-RIM SPOTLIGHT